 1 cup/200 grams jarred roasted red peppers, drained and cut into 2 centimeter-thick rounds

 Scant 4 cups/500 grams corn kernels, fresh or frozen and defrosted (from 4 large ears corn)

 3 eggs, yolks and whites separated

 Heat the oil in a large sauté pan with a lid over medium-high heat.
 Add the onions and fry for eight to nine minutes, stirring a few ties, until caramelized and soft.
-Decrease the heat to medium and add the garlic, harissa, paprika, chicken, 1 tsp salt, and a good grind of black pepper.
+Decrease the heat to medium and add the garlic, harissa, paprika, chicken, one teaspoon salt, and a good grind of black pepper.
 Cook for five minutes longer, stirring frequently, then add the tomato puree and tomatoes.
 Add the water, bring to a boil, then simmer over medium heat, covered for 30 minutes, stirring every once in a while.